DavidGGG9/Bluenile_public/README.md

 ## **III.
 Current improvements**
 ---------
 - **Speeding up the scraping by an order of magnitude:** The scraper currently scrapes all possible combinations of 'Price X Carat weight'.
 This brute force approach is slow and expensive as it requires to make thousands of requests to cover all possible combinations.
 Only 10% of the responses actually contain diamond information.
 A smarter approach consists in ranking request combinations based on whether or not they return diamond information or not.
-A 'Price X Carat weight' combination that does not return any record for several week will get assign a low score and will be have a high probability of being skipped in the next scraping task.
+A 'Price X Carat weight' combination that does not return any record for several weeks will get assigned a low score and will have a high probability of being skipped in the next scraping iteration.
+This will reduce the scraping time and thus the VM uptime (i.e., the cloud cost).
 - **Writing deployment scripts based on the needs of the client:** Deployment scripts are useful to automate the provisionning of cloud resources and to make the project more portable for the client.